Kevin-CodeCrew/coding_concepts_sprint_1/Using_the_Terminal.md

 1. `mv` - move files and directories.
 1. `rm` - remove a single file
 1. `rm -rf` - remove a directory and all of its contents
+1. `source` - reload a file

 ## Advanced commands & options

 1. Perform actions that affect the entire machine with `sudo`
+1. Use the `tab` key to automatically match filenames and complete commands
-1. Quickly edit files with vim `vim filename`
+1. Quickly edit files with nano `nano filename`
 1. Use `mkdir -p` to automatically make every directory in a new path
 1. Use wildcards when moving or copying files, e.g. `cp *.js ./`
 1. Use the `-r` option with `mv` or `cp` to recursively perform the action on all sub-directories